RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 What happens when you want to change a setting in Windows?
 You just go to file open it up and change the setting right?

 Well no… The setting might be in the registry, or it may be in a binary file hidden somewhere or who knows where it is!
 There is no place in the operating system where you can be guaranteed to find settings, preferences or other application information.
 It's the Wild Wild West out there.

+At least all applications keep their settings in the same place right?
+Nope.
+Well... perhaps they use similar formats?
+Nein. _Surely_ there's clear documentation on how to find these things RIGHT?
+Ahahhahahahahahahahah.
+No.

 This is not the problem of the filesystem itself, but the culture surrounding Windows and Microsoft lack of clear documentation regarding where things should be.
 This has improved in recent years, but there is no incentive for developers to follow any of these guidelines, nor is there an easy way to find these guidelines.